timmarlowe/medicaltransport/README.md

 __Conclusions__: Identify users and companies who have high cancellation rates and reach out to them.
 Work with them to improve their use rates through nudges, app training, etc.

 ## Part 2: Modeling Late Cancellation
 Given the conclusions above, an ideal product for TransportCo at this time is a classifier of user late cancellation likelihood using the features of the ride and the user to predict probability of day-of cancellation.
+Day-of cancellation is costly for ride providers (who misallocate vehicles and drivers), for medical providers who misallocate space and resources for medical care, and for the patients themselves, who miss appointments and often incur higher medical costs down the road as a result.
+Predicting late cancellation can help the provider to nudge riders towards completion of their rides, lowering costs across the board.

-As a final element of my project, I built such a classifier.
+As the second step of my project, I built such a classifier.
 I used data from 6/15 through 8/31 (as I was informed that the first two weeks of program startup were a bit operationally rocky, and thus different than the later weeks of implementation).
 The outcome I was aiming to predict was __late cancellation__, which I defined as _cancellation the day of the scheduled ride_.

 ### Feature Engineering
 There were 15 non-textual features of the model I engineered: